OpenNTF/org.openntf.xsp.jakartaee/README.md

 }
 ```

-Then, create a CDI bean that can provide the desired database and a `sessionAsSigner` object (which is used for QueryResultsProcessor views), annotated with `jakarta.nosql.mapping.Database`.
+Then, create a CDI bean that can provide the desired database and a `sessionAsSigner` object (which is used for QueryResultsProcessor views), annotated with `org.eclipse.jnosql.mapping.Database`.
 For example:

 ```java
 package bean;